 - Hoarders.
 They fear something terrible will happen if they get rid of some stuff.
 They will store things that they no longer need.
 Depression or posttraumatic stress disorder (PTSD) could also be causing such tendencies.

 How to manage signs and symptoms of OCD

 - What triggers you?
 Identify your triggers.
 It could be thoughts or being in a particular situation.
 Keep track of these triggers to help you anticipate the next urge for easy management.

 - Learn to offer resistance.
 The more you resist the OCD compulsions, the easier it is to avoid them.
 You can choose to expose yourself then initiate a response prevention action.

 - Challenge your obsessions.
 From time to time, you may experience some thoughts troubling your mind.
-OCD will force the brain to be stuck on your brain, creating more anxiety.
-You can write down the disturbing thoughts and decide to create time for clearing your mind through meditation and other mind healing techniques.
+OCD will force the thought to be stuck in your brain, creating more anxiety.
+You can write down the disturbing thoughts and decide to create time for clearing your mind through meditation and other mind-healing techniques.